 Flag Description Static/Dynamic Reverse

-Generate a shared library dynamia
+Generate a shared library

--shared (as opposed to an executable) dynamic -
+-shared (as opposed to an dynamic -

+executable)

 Flag Description Static/Dynamic Reverse

 On Darwin/OS X/iOS only,

-generate a standalone static
+-staticlib generate a standalone static

-a+ a+ i a l i la library (as opposed to an dynamia
+library (as opposed to an dynamia

--staticlib executable).
+executable).
 This is the dynamic -

 usual way to compile for

 iOS.

 Generate

 -fPIC position-independent code dynamic

 (where available)

 Use dynamic Haskell

 -dynamic libraries (if available) dynamic -

 Build dynamic object files

 -dynamic-too as well as static object files dynamic

-a, name o oo during compilation ay mamile
+during compilation ay mamile

 Set the output path for the

 -dyno dynamically linked objects dynamic -

 Set the output suffix for

 -dynosuf dynamic object files dynamic -

 Selects one of a number of

 -dynload modes for finding shared dynamic

-libraries at runtime. dynamic
+libraries at runtime. dynamic -

 On Darwin/OS X/iOS only,

-link in the framework name .
+-framework name link in the framework name .

--framework name dynamic
+dynamic

--Iramework name This option corresponds to dynamic -
+This option corresponds to dynamic -

 the -framework option

 for Apple's Linker.

-On Darwin/OS X/iOS only,
+-framework-path name On Darwin/OS X/iOS only,

 add dir to the list of

--framework-path directories searched for dynamic
+directories searched for dynamic

-name frameworks.
+frameworks.
 This option

 corresponds to the -F

-option for Apple's Linker.
+7 option for Apple's Linker.

 -l1ib Link in library 11b dynamic -

-Add dir to the list of
+-Ldir Add dir to the list of

--Ldir directories searched for dynamic -
+directories searched for dynamic -

 libraries

 -main-is Set main module and dynamic -

 function -

 mk-dll DLL-creation mode dynamic

 (Windows only) -

 -no-hs-main Don't assume this program dynamic

 contains main -

 Control whether the RTS

 behaviour can be tweaked

 via command-line flags and

 the GHCRTS environment

 variable.
 Using none

 -rtsopts,-rtsopts= means no RTS flags can be dynamic

-{none,some,all} given; some means only a aynamic
+{none, some, all} given; some means only a a,

 minimum of safe options

 can be given (the default),

 and all (or no argument at

 all) means that all RTS flags

 are permitted.

 -with-rtsopts=opts Set the default RTS options dynamic -

-with itsopes-opes to opts. aynamic
+with itsopes-opes to opts. dynamic

 • • •